 What does Rachael mean?

-Rachael /ra-chael/ [2 sylls.] as a girls' name is of Hebrew origin, and Rachael means "ewe, female sheep".
+Rachael /ra-chael/ as a girls' name is of Hebrew origin, and Rachael means "ewe, female sheep".
 Rachael is an alternate form of Rachel (Hebrew).
 Biblical: Jacob's wife.
 Rachal is a conventional last name.

 Rachael is a very popular first name for women (#406 out of 4276, Top 9%) and a slightly less popular surname for all people (#131366 out of 150436, Top 87%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Rachael for girls.
 Rachael reached its peak rank of #111 in the U.S. in the year 1990, but is not listed at the moment.
 (2014 Birth Statistics)

-Prominent variation forms of Rachael listed in the Top 1000 are Racheal, Rachel (#155 the previous year), Rachelle, Rae, Raquel (#697), Ray, Shelley, Shellie and Shelly.
-Variants like Rachelce are seldom used.
-Adoption of these girl names was at its peak during the years 1970-1979 (usage of 0.5625%) and has become significantly lower since (usage 0.1148%, down 79.6%), with versions such as Rachael, Raquel, Shelley, Shellie and Shelly becoming somewhat outmoded.
+Prominent variation forms of Rachael listed in the Top 1000 are Racheal, Rachel (#155 the previous year), Rachelle and Raquel (#697).
+Other variants, like Raechel, are seldom used.
+Usage of these forms of Rachael was at its peak during the years 1980-1989 (usage of 0.76%) and has become significantly lower since (usage 0.23%, down 69.8%), with the versions Rachael, Racheal, Rachelle and Raquel becoming less stylish.
 Shown below is a comparison of the popularity of Rachael and affiliated names.
 (2014 Birth Statistics)